Policy watch: The world loves gold; India confused

 The gold scam could also become bigger if such sensible practices are not adopted immediately.

 For starters, it should immediately reduce the import duty on gold to under 5%.
-That is the level at which smuggling of gold becomes profitable ( http://www.asiaconverge.com/2019/11/urgent-need-for-gold-reforms/ ).
+That is the level at which smuggling of gold becomes profitable.
 But will the government listen to reason?

 The author is consulting editor with FPJ